projectcontour/contour-operator/design/service-apis.md

 ```

 The `controller` field is a domain/path string that indicates the controller responsible for managing Gateways of this
 class.
-The `projectcontour.io/contour-operator` string will be used to specify Contour Operator as the controller
+The `projectcontour.io/contour-operator` string will be used to specify Contour Operator as the responsible
-responsible for handling the GatewayClass.
+controller.
 This field is not mutable and cannot be empty.
-Versioning can be accomplished
+Versioning can be accomplished by encoding the operator's
-by encoding the operator's version into the path.
+version into the path.
 For example:

 ```
 projectcontour.io/contour-operator/v1   // Use version 1